bepronetwork/web-network/docs/METAMASK.md

 ## 2. ADMIN WALLET

-The admin wallet is the address of the contracts governor, this person will be able to manage the default network, also to access the `/administration` page where actions for manage default settings for `ERC20` and `Network` are available.
+The admin wallet is the address of the contracts governor, this person will be able to manage the default network, also to access the `/administration` page where actions to manage the default settings for `ERC20` and `Network` are available.
 Check Networks Manager [doc](../docs/NETWORK-MANAGER.md) for more.

 ```text
 # .env